magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/buildtime/index.md

 Like most modern Web compilation tools, it is build on [NodeJS][].

 The main tools used for the build pipeline are [Babel][] and [Webpack][].
-The Buildpack library provides a convenience API for configuring these tools, but the underlying API for building a Magento PWA is just direct configuration of Babel and Webpack.
+The Buildpack library provides a convenient API for configuring these tools, but the underlying API for building a Magento PWA is just direct configuration of Babel and Webpack.

 The Venia example storefront project contains an opinionated build pipeline setup, using Buildpack's `configureWebpack` API, but developers can also use the PWA-Studio build libraries and configurations to define custom pipelines.